-And as I’ve come to find out the best way that I can break in the footballs is through a three-step process.
+And as I’ve come to find out the best way on how to break in a football for kicking is through a three-step process:

 - Get a slightly damp rag and scrub each panel for 1-3 minutes each, let it dry, then repeat 2 more times.
 (3-9 minutes each panel)

 - Use the Wilson Ball Prep Kit leather ball scrubber to scrub each panel for about 5 minutes each panel

 - Use the Wilson prep kit Football tack bar and scrub each panel in three sections one time only (divide each panel into three parts; the left side, Center, and right side) DON’T SCRUB BACK AND FORTH WITH THE TACK BAR!

 After following these steps, your football should look bright and shiny! if you’re still confused on how to do this, here is a video link that might help:

 When kicking, you’re going to want to practice kicking leather footballs only.

 The reason is those are what you were going to use in the games.
 Therefore, you want to practice like you play.